rbowsley/lamplighthelp/source/16-13-2_Uploading_Prepared_Profile_Data.markdown

 **Update using external system IDs**

 If you chose or entered a source of data on the previous screen, then {{Lamplight}} will check if this [source]-[ID] pair has been uploaded previously, and if so it will update the {{Lamplight}} profile with this data.
 If the [source]-[ID] pair is not found, it will create a new profile and store the connection.
-This means that you can upload data from multiple sources, and any updates later will update {{Lamplight}}, rather than creating duplicates.
+This means that you can upload data from multiple sources and any updates later will update {{Lamplight}}, rather than creating duplicates.

 **Update using {{Lamplight}} profile ID**